This post was updated in July 2020. It was originally my first post on this blog in December 2016. ๐ด

 ๐Your path

-Follow the recommended readiness for your path, e-learning, and complete with a certification if your goal is to go professional in this direction.
+Follow the recommended readiness for your path, e-learning, and complete it with a certification if your goal is to go professional in this direction.

 ๐บ E-Learning